-- Audit of the annual financial statements of the employee benefit plans; - Special reports to third parties required to comply with various contractual or other obligations of the Corporation or any of its subsidiaries or affiliates; - Special audits on control procedures; - Information systems reviews not performed in conjunction with the Audit; - Due diligence services to assist management in the context of business investment or divestiture decisions; - Advisory services in preparation for compliance under National Instrument 52-109.
+- Audit of the annual financial statements of the employee benefit plans. - Special reports to third parties required to comply with various contractual or other obligations of the Corporation or any of its subsidiaries or affiliates. - Special audits on control procedures. - Information systems reviews not performed in conjunction with the Audit. - Due diligence services to assist management in the context of business investment or divestiture decisions. - Advisory services in preparation for compliance under National Instrument 52-109 Certification of Disclosure in Issuers' Annual and Interim Filings (or in Québec, Regulation 52-109).